n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.if.md

 ---
 title: If
-description: Documentation for the  node in n8n, a workflow automation platform.
+description: Documentation for the If node in n8n, a workflow automation platform.
 Includes guidance on usage, and links to examples.
 tags:
   - if
   - if node
+  - If
+  - If node
 hide:
   - tags
-search:
-  boost: 5
 ---

 # If

-The If node is used to split a workflow conditionally based on comparison operations.
+Use the If node to split a workflow conditionally based on comparison operations.

+!!! note "Examples and templates"
+	For usage examples and templates to help you get started, refer to n8n's [If integrations](https://n8n.io/integrations/if/){:target=_blank .external-link} list.

-## Node Reference
+## Node reference

 Add comparison conditions using the **Add Condition** dropdown.
 The available comparison operations vary for each data type.

-**Boolean**
+Boolean:

 - Equal
 - Not Equal

+**Date & Time**

+- Occured After
+- Occured Before

 **Number**

 - Smaller
-- Smaller Equal
+- Smaller or Equal
 - Equal
 - Not Equal
 - Larger
-- Larger Equal
+- Larger or Equal
 - Is Empty
+- Is Not Empty

 **String**

 - Contains
+- Not Contains
+- Ends With
+- Not Ends With
 - Equal
-- Not Contains
 - Not Equal
+- Regex Match
-- Regex
+- Regex Not Match
+- Starts With
+- Not Starts With
 - Is Empty
+- Is Not Empty

-You can choose to split a workflow when any of the specified conditions are met, or only when all the specified conditions are met using the options in the **Combine** dropdown list.
+UseYou can choose to split a workflow when the data meets any of the conditions, or all of the conditions.

 ## Branch execution with If and Merge nodes